Noah-R/Mulligan-Decider/README.md

 Data and license are available at https://www.17lands.com/public_datasets Some functions also use MTGJSON set files, which are available at https://mtgjson.com/downloads/all-sets/

-## Near term things for me to do
+## Near term roadmap

     Build out web app
         Front end
-        Prediction format
+        Prediction presentation format
-        Explanation
+        About these predictions
         User-proof

-    Generalize code for other sets/formats
-        Each set has its own files for model
-            list of model features
-            list of card names
-            mulligan win rates

     Set up a website to host this on